 Can I use this for other cupcakes?

 Yes!
 These St. Patrick's Day cupcakes are really just a vanilla cupcake recipe done up to go with the theme of the holiday.
 The only difference is that some people choose to add peppermint extract instead of vanilla.
 The mint just seems to fit with the green!
 The green is just food coloring.

 Can I use regular food coloring or do I have to special food coloring?

-This is where I am probably supposed to tell you that you should use a special coloring agent here, but truth is that I am not the person to do that.
-I use regular food coloring - the 4 pack of little bottles that you buy in the supermarket, so yes you can use food coloring!
+This is where I am probably supposed to tell you that you should use a icing food coloring here, but truth is that you don't have to.
+The color will be deeper if you use the professional ones, but I used regular food coloring here so yes you can use regular coloring.

 St. Patrick's Day Cupcakes

 - 1½ tsp vanilla extract or peppermint, see notes

 - ½ cup yogurt whole milk or sour cream, see notes

 - 1 cup flour spooned and leveled, see notes

 - 1½ tsp baking powder